bio-tools/biohackathon2022/paper/paper.md

 ## Acknowledgements
 This work was funded/supported by ELIXIR, the research infrastructure for life-science data.
 This work was supported by the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia funding.
+The authors wish to thank the WorkflowHub, Bioschemas, and Galaxy project teams for their technical help and the fruitful discussions that led to these results.

 ## References